nekowokaburu/Single-Boiler-Espresso-Machine/README.md

-# Single-Boiler-Espresso-Machine
+# Single Boiler Espresso Machine

 Here you find a full implementation which runs a single boiler espresso machine such as a Vibiemme Domobar.
 You can run this code, if your machine has (or will have):
 - Single brew/steam boiler
 - Single button to operate the machine
 - Single LED to show the current machine state
-- If a lever switch starts the extraction, wire it directly to the pump, the pump can also be toggled by pushing the button once but this is rather to fill the boiler after steaming or run hot water through than to start the extraction, at least on a conventional machine
+- A lever switch starting the extraction (optional but convenient, present on all E61 groups)
 - I use a PT1000 thermocouple on the boiler with MAX31865

 This also uses a PID library to get better temperature stability.
 All I/O can be set in [settings.hpp](VBM/VBM/settings.hpp).
 There you'll also find some logging macros for debugging purpose which can be turned on or off.

 Future changes might include:
 + MPC on the heater
++ Time to turn the machine on and off and enable a sleep mode (depending on UTC rather than power-on-time)
 + Bluetooth communication with a fitting Android App

 ### Machine usage